Not a Member?

 The safety and efficacy of alclometasone ointment and cream in neonates and infants less than 1 year of age have not been established.
 Administration of alclometasone to children should be limited to the least amount compatible with an effective therapeutic regimen.
 Children may absorb proportionally larger amounts of topical corticosteroids due to a larger skin surface area to body weight ratio, and therefore, are more susceptible to developing systemic toxicity.
 Hypothalamic-pituitary-adrenal (HPA) axis suppression, Cushing's syndrome, growth inhibition (linear growth retardation and delayed weight gain), and increased intracranial pressure have been reported in children receiving topical corticosteroids.
 Pediatric patients applying alclometasone cream or ointment to more than 20% of the body surface area are at higher risk of HPA axis suppression.
 Alclometasone cream or ointment should not be used for the treatment of diaper dermatitis.
 If children are being treated in the diaper area, tight-fitting diapers or plastic pants should be avoided as these garments may act as an occlusive dressing and increase systemic absorption of the drug.

-According to the manufacturer, it is not known whether topical administration of alclometasone could result in sufficient systemic absorption to produce detectable quantities in breast milk.
-When used in low doses, systemically administered corticosteroids (e.g., prednisone) are distributed into breast milk in quantities not likely to have a deleterious effect on the nursing infant; the American Academy of Pediatrics (AAP) considers prednisone to be usually compatible with lactation.
-Topical corticosteroids should not be applied to the nipples during nursing.
+According to the manufacturer, it is not known whether topical administration of alclometasone could result in sufficient systemic absorption to produce detectable quantities in breast milk during breast-feeding.
+However, most dermatologists stress that topical corticosteroids can be safely used during lactation.
+If applied topically, care should be used to ensure the infant will not come into direct contact with the area of application, such as the breast.
+Increased blood pressure has been reported in an infant whose mother applied a high potency topical corticosteroid ointment directly to the nipples.
 Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
 If a breast-feeding infant experiences an adverse effect related to a maternally ingested drug, healthcare providers are encouraged to report the adverse effect to the FDA.

 The normal inflammatory response to local infections can be masked by alclometasone.
 Application of topical corticosteroids to areas of infection, including tuberculosis of the skin, dermatologic fungal infection, and cutaneous or systemic viral infection (e.g., herpes infection, measles, varicella), should be initiated or continued only if the appropriate antiinfective treatment is instituted.
 If the infection does not respond to the antimicrobial therapy, the concurrent use of the topical corticosteroid should be discontinued until the infection is controlled.
 Topical corticosteroids may delay the healing of non-infected wounds, such as venous stasis ulcers.
 Topical corticosteroids should not be used to treat acne vulgaris, acne rosacea or perioral dermatitis as they may aggravated these conditions.